ariel-research/eefpy/README.md

 For a description of the supported fairness and efficiency concepts, techniques used by this solver, and the results obtained, see the above-mentioned paper.

 ## Prerequisites

+1. `eefpy` depends on `cppyy`, which requires C++ GNU.
+Therefore, it currently works on Linux and does not work on Windows.

-CPLEX solver by IBM:
-1. For free academic license, follow [this guide](https://community.ibm.com/community/user/ai-datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students): create an IBM id with your university-based email, login, and then click on "Data Science" at the left menu bar.
-2. Follow the [installation guide](https://www.ibm.com/docs/en/icos/20.1.0?topic=2010-installing-cplex-optimization-studio) -- install on Linux.
+2. `eefpy` uses the CPLEX solver by IBM.
+To get a free academic license, follow [this guide](https://community.ibm.com/community/user/ai-datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students): create an IBM id with your university-based email, login, and then click on "Data Science" at the left menu bar.
+Then, follow the [installation guide](https://www.ibm.com/docs/en/icos/20.1.0?topic=2010-installing-cplex-optimization-studio) -- install on Linux.
-3. Edit the file [/solver/Makefile](/solver/Makefile): update the `CPLEX_DIR` variable to match the folder in which you installed CPLEX.

-## Requirements
-1. C++ GNU
-2. python & pip, virtualenv

 ## Installation

 1. Clone the repository:
     ```
     git clone https://github.com/ariel-research/eefpy